 Broccoli is an excellent superfood for cancer.
 A broccoli and cancer study by the Linus Pauling Institute at Oregon State revealed that the phytochemicals in broccoli target and destroy cancer cells.

-While broccoli should be part of the pet cancer diet, it must be fed in small portions according to the weight of your pet.
-The florets contain isothiocyanates, which have cancer-fighting properties but are also toxic.
-Feeding too many florets can cause gastrointestinal upset and make your dog or cat very ill, so prepare less when in doubt.
+While broccoli should be part of the dog cancer diet, it must be fed in small portions.
+The broccoli florets contain isothiocyanates, which have cancer-fighting properties but are also toxic.
+Feeding too many florets will cause gastrointestinal upset and make your dog or cat very ill, so prepare less when in doubt.
 It should never be more than 10% of your pet’s total meal.

 Spinach